marcelaf7/TaskManager/README.md

 # Task-manager

-A program that keeps track of all the tasks you have to do and decides for you which task is highest priority.
+A program to keep track of deadlines and help decide which to work on first

 ## Background Info